Pebble Creek, Florida

 Pebble Creek is a census-designated place (CDP) in Hillsborough County, Florida, United States.
 The population was 9,624 at the 2020 census, up from 7,622 at the 2010 census.
 Pebble Creek is located in the unincorporated portion of New Tampa, and is primarily a residential zone.

 Geography

-Pebble Creek is located along the northern edge of Hillsborough County at (28.150079, -82.344731).
+Pebble Creek is located along the northern edge of Hillsborough County.
 It is bordered to the east, south, and west by the city of Tampa and to the north by the Wesley Chapel CDP in Pasco County.
 Pebble Creek is 18 mi northeast of downtown Tampa.

 According to the United States Census Bureau, the CDP has a total area of 7.5 km2, of which 7.2 sqkm are land and 0.2 sqkm, or 3.29%, are water.